Ereh11/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 | ----------------------- |
 |       14                |

-- Total of orderes is 14.
+- Total of orders is 14.

 ### 2. How many unique customer orders were made?